Cereal-Automation/Script-Monitoring/script-tgtg/README.md

 ## How It Works

-The script:

-1. **Authenticates** with the TGTG API (automatically if interactive auth is enabled)
-2. **Fetches** businesses within your specified radius
+The script uses a command-based architecture with the following flow:

+1. **Authentication** (`TgtgLoginCommand`): Checks existing credentials or initiates email authentication
+2. **User Interaction** (`TgtgAuthPollCommand`): Waits for user to complete email authentication
+3. **Monitoring** (`MonitorCommand`): Continuously monitors TGTG for changes using advanced strategies
-3. **Converts** TGTG data to the standard monitoring format
+4. **Data Processing**: Converts TGTG API data to standardized monitoring format
-4. **Compares** current items with previous runs to detect changes
+5. **Change Detection**: Compares current state with previous runs to identify changes
-5. **Sends notifications** when new items appear or stock changes
+6. **Notifications**: Sends alerts when new items or stock changes are detected

-### Interactive Authentication Flow

-When interactive authentication is enabled and login fails:

-1. **Email Sent**: Authentication email is sent to your TGTG account
-2. **User Notification**: Script displays clear instructions
-3. **Waiting Period**: Script waits up to 5 minutes for you to click the email link
-4. **Auto-Continue**: Once authenticated, monitoring begins automatically
-5. **Error Handling**: Clear error messages if authentication fails
+### Monitoring Strategies

+The script uses two sophisticated monitoring strategies:

+- **New Item Detection**: Identifies items published since the last monitoring cycle
+- **Stock Availability Monitoring**: Tracks when items become available or restock, including variant changes

 ## Monitored Information